LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupA.md

 ## Web Apps

-For each of these web apps:
+For each of the web apps:

-- Make a separate .html page for each web app.
-- Put the all the code that does processing or calculations in functions in a file named CS133JS_Lab04_Part2_GroupA.js.
+- A starter file named [CS133JS_Lab04_Part2_GroupA.js](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2_GroupA.js), has been provided with the JavaScript stub functions.
+This file will contain all the functions that do processing or calculations.
-- Put I/O operations in a separate function in the .js file.
-I/O operations include:
+- Separate HTML starter pages have been provided for each web app.
+Put I/O operations in this file.
+I/O operations include the following functions and methods:
+  - `prompt`
-  - prompt
+  - `alert`
-  - document.getElementById
+  - `document.getElementById`
-  - document.write
+  - `document.write`
-- In your .html files, use `onload="someIOFunction()"` to call your I/O function after the page has loaded.

 ### 1. Countdown to Midnight